GascPT/snmp_agent/README.md

 # snmp_agent
-This is the REPO for the snmp agent for SR Linux
+This is the repository for the snmp agent for SR Linux